 W&B: We write as a team, though we have very different jobs.
 Warren creates the structure of the book and holds us to all of our deadlines (we set our deadlines before we write the first word – a key step in actually getting it done).
 Then I write it.
-It goes through several rounds of review before final professional editing, including me reading it aloud to him as well as in-depth review with comments by at least five trusted people.
+It goes through several rounds of review before final professional editing, including me reading it aloud to him as well as an in-depth review with comments by at least five trusted people.

 We’ve never written a book that didn’t have a false start, usually resulting in trashing 30,000 or so words.
 But once that’s done, it usually flows pretty well.
-Because all of our books til now have been related to our own knowledge or experience, it only takes me about six weeks to write it, relying heavily on our own notes, website, photographs, podcasts, and videos.
+Because all of our books til now have been related to our knowledge or experience, it only takes me about six weeks to write them, relying heavily on our notes, website, photographs, podcasts, and videos.
 We have a lot of research material because of our website.

 K: Tell me the ingredients to a successful self-publishing career (Great book design?
 A fabulous editor?
 A stellar marketing plan?)

 W&B: It sounds simple, but first you have to put your ass in the seat and write.
 If you’re actually “working on your book” you should have daily or weekly word counts that are in alignment with your desired date of publication.
-Successful publishers need something to publish, and a lot of aspiring authors fall down at this critical step.
+Successful publishers need something to publish, and a lot of aspiring authors fail at this critical step.

 For us, having deadlines and a game plan for the entire project and treating it like that – a project – is the key to success.
 Take one day before you start writing and map it out on a calendar; you’ll be glad you did.
-We map out when the first draft should be done, when beta reader feedback should be done, when to get the cover and title finalized, and when final editing should be done.
-We have a list of marketing activities and how we want to promote the book over the course of the next two years.
+We map out when the first draft should be done when beta reader feedback should be done, when to get the cover and title finalized, and when final editing should be done.
+We have a list of marketing activities and how we want to promote the book over the next two years.
 It’s a long game, and if you’re in it for overnight success you’ll likely be disappointed.

 You have to put out a professional product.
-If you’re a writer, odds are you are not also a terrific designer or editor or publicity expert.
+If you’re a writer, odds are you are not also a terrific designer editor or publicity expert.
 It’s important to bring people into your project who can polish your message in a way that invites your ideal customer to buy it.

 Last, you have to be able to commit to your book.
 The day you hit publish is just the start of the journey.
 Without your continued focus on sharing it with your ideal market, it will gather dust on the live or virtual shelf, negating all your hard work.
 And that’s a damn shame.